CS26-FPD-Explorer/FPD-Explorer/README.md

 ## Running the tests

-Run this command at the root of the project
+Run this command at the root of the project:

 ```shell
 pytest
 ```
-## Built With
+## Built with

 * [Qt5](https://www.qt.io/) - The GUI framework used
 * [PySide2](https://pypi.org/project/PySide2/) - Python wrapper for Qt5